 Unicorn Man: noun.
 A man who is believed to be flawless in every way, shape, and form.
 Ideal companion, lacking nothing.

-The other day I was talking to a girlfriend about relationships and all the stress that girls seem to go through when trying to figure out if someone is “the one.”
-Suddenly, my friend looked up and said, “It’s like everyone’s waiting on a Unicorn Man—perfect in every way.”
+The other day I was talking to a friend about relationships and all the stress that girls seem to go through when trying to figure out if someone is “the one.”
+Suddenly, she looked up and said, “It’s like everyone’s waiting on a Unicorn Man—perfect in every way.”
 That was the moment this blog post was born.

 Are you waiting on the perfect guy?
 You know, a guy who knows what to say, when to say it, how to say it, and is basically Jesus in a boyfriend’s body.
 Don’t we all dream of marrying someone who is awesome in every way, shape, and form?
 Even though I’m a guy, I can answer that: Yes, we do!
 But I’ve got bad news for everyone . . .